What is a Model Forest?

 What are the benefits of participating in the IMFN?

-Participating in the IMFN offers a chance to gain access to talents and knowledge that will help managers in policy formulation and implementation at a time when many forest agencies are understaffed and under-funded.
-The Network—even with its inherent risks and its experimental nature—is an exciting and innovative concept that fits with the information age.
+Participating in the IMFN offers a chance to gain access to talents and knowledge that will help managers and users in policy formulation and implementation at a time when many agencies are understaffed and under-funded.
+In joining the IMFN, countries, agencies and individual stakeholders do the following:

-- Foster collaborative stewardship among countries through access where knowledge is shared, science and technology made available, and ideas and experiences exchanged
+- Foster collaborative stewardship among countries so that science and technology are made available and ideas and experiences are shared

-- Provide leadership in the promotion of sustainable forest values
+- Provide leadership in promoting sustainable forest values

-- Be part of a transparent process whereby others can freely obtain real-world experience in their Model Forest initiatives
+- Take part in a transparent process that allows others to freely obtain real-world experience from their Model Forest initiatives

-- Test National Forest Program strategies and other innovative approaches that can then be applied outside of the Model Forest boundary
+- Test national forest program strategies and other innovative approaches to the sustainable management of forest-based landscapes and natural resources, which can then be applied outside Model Forest boundaries

 - Challenge existing approaches and change existing institutions, policies and legislation